EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-28-how-we-work-exercise-and-stand-desk.md

 ## Team Exercise

+At the 50th of every working hour, we get a notification in [Slack](https://slack.com) to exercise.
-This element of our workday occurs at the 50th of every hour between eight and five.
-The exercises we do vary day to day because we generally get sore.
+The exercises we do vary day to day because we generally get sore (note the everyone does them to their own ability, and we try really hard to encourage, rather than discourage, each other).
 Some of the exercises include:

 - Push-ups
 - Crunches